Roundup: Boston’s Swankiest Public Pools

 Dine al fresco, order cocktails, and lounge around on the deck, all while enjoying an amazing view of Boston’s Back Bay.
 Though entrance to the pool is free for Colonnade guests, it’s a splurge for the public at $45 for a full day.

 Opens May 27.
 120 Huntington Ave., Boston, 617-424-7000; colonnadehotel.com.

 The Clubs at Charles River Park

 Run by Massachusetts General Hospital, this complex boasts Boston’s largest outdoor pool as well as an indoor pool, Jacuzzi, and wading pool.
 It also offers swimming lessons and aquatics fitness classes, in addition to traditional group exercise.
-Memberships are available, while day passes are $40 for adults or $20 for kids.
+Buy a membership or a day pass.

 Opens May 27.
 10 Whittier Place, Boston, 617-726-2900; clubsatcrp.com.